Flyingfish812/p2myth/docs/Beginners/index.md

 **Q. Can I try out different ships?**

 A. Recently, the process of switching accounts has been complicated, and there have been precedents of malicious destruction of shared accounts, so there is a certain threshold for providing shared accounts.
-If you want to try some ships, ask __The One and Only FBI__ (Discord) or go to [Reddit Forum](https://www.reddit.com/r/Phoenix_2/) and ask __u/Phoenix_Revive__ to borrow an account.
+If you want to try some ships, ask __FBI Davination__ (Discord) or go to [Reddit Forum](https://www.reddit.com/r/Phoenix_2/) and ask __u/Phoenix_Revive__ to borrow an account.

 :::warning[Attention]